Last Updated on June 15, 2023 by Tim Wells

 Let’s get into why.

 The original Beelink GT-King was already a great Android box, so what does the GT-King Pro give you that’s better?

-It starts with the chipset actually.
-The GT-King Pro has a modified version of the S922X that’s in the GT-King: the AmLogic S922X-H.
+It starts with the chipset, actually.
+The GT-King Pro has a modified version of the S922X found in the GT-King: the AmLogic S922X-H.

 It adds DTS Listen & Dolby Audio certifications for Hi-Fi Lossless music.
 There are two ESS Hi-Fi ES9018 audio decoding chips (DAC) and two RiCore RT6862 Op-Amp chips.